Cameron Estate: History

 The summer kitchen sits 15 ft north of the mansion.
 The wood-frame structure with a slate was expanded to include an office and converted to owner's quarters in the 1980s.

-The carriage house located 100 yards from the mansion once house Mary Cameron's Packard car collection and in the attic was the chauffeur’s residence.
+The carriage house located 100 yards from the mansion once housed Mary Cameron's Packard car collection and in the attic was the chauffeur’s residence.
 The carriage house was converted to a conference center in the 1975 restoration.
 In 2002 the carriage house was renovated and is now the wedding reception venue capable of seating 250 guests.

-The tool shed, 18 by 35 feet was just west of the carriage barn and was incorporated into the Carriage barn.
+The tool shed, 18 by 35 feet was just west of the carriage barn and was incorporated into the carriage barn.

 A unique pump house for its time sits across the creek northeast of the mansion.
 When the 10 ft by 10 ft building was built in 1889, it was constructed in a new experimental technique, poured-in-place concrete.
 The window sills and corbels are of stone and the floor, walls and flat roof are all poured-in-place concrete.
 The pump house sits atop a seep cistern where a gas fired piston pump transported the water to a massive water tower located on the ridge above the property.
 The water then gravity fed back to the house as its water supply.

 North of the kitchen is an underground armory built by James Donald Cameron while he was Secretary of War under U. S. Grant.
 Cameron Estate was headquarters for Don Cameron when he was in Pennsylvania and while he hosted U. S. Grant.
 Since they both frequented the property, an armory was needed to store munitions for the troops protecting the President.
-The entrance faces north toward the creek with a roof height of 3 to 4 feet.
-Upon Mary Cameron's death in 1959, the "Cameron Estate" was dissolved and sold as 9 separate farms.
+The entrance faces north toward the creek with a roof height of three to four feet.
+Upon Mary Cameron's death in 1959, the "Cameron Estate" was dissolved and sold as nine separate farms.